yucombinator/MicrowaveTimePicker/README.md

 Use
 ====
-Import the library project to your app
+Import the library project to your app, then

 Insert in the layout file:
 ```xml
     <com.icechen1.microwavetimepicker.TimePicker